Varun-4711/second-brain-app-frontend/README.md

 ### General
 - Error handling and user feedback need enhancement across features.
 - The share feature is basic and could benefit from improved privacy and control.
+- Query search or filter based on tag not implemented while viewing a shareable link (brain) of other person as of now.

 ---